 Typically, your auto insurance company will send you a policy declaration every time you renew your car insurance policy.
 While declarations look different from company to company, they all have the same essential bits of information about your coverage.
 The Insurance Specialists at AIS work with several carriers and their agents can help you if you call (888) 772-4247.

 It’s very important to review your policy declarations page as soon as you get it to make sure that the binding terms of the agreement are what you elected.
 Check thoroughly to make sure all the information is correct.

-Every declarations page on an auto policy has the following elements:
+Every declaration page on an auto policy has the following:

 - Policy number